Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Impact of stellar population components on galaxy colours

 Figure \ref{fig:tortorelli_2024_figure6} shows the same set of SED modelling components and colour differences, but in the observed-frame, thus mimicking the effects we would observe in a survey that has a similar photometric precision than that expected from Rubin-LSST.
 The figure shows that the AGN prescription and the dust attenuation law are the main drivers of the change in observed-frame colours also in this case.
-Their impact exceeds the median photometric errors, implying detectability on a single galaxy basis.
+Their impact leads to a large fraction of galaxies showing colour variations that exceeds the median photometric errors, implying detectability on a single galaxy basis.
 Furthermore, the redshift leads to dilution of the colour differences across the wavelength space.
-This leads, on one hand, to the mitigation of the effects of some of the components, for instance the prescription for the gas ionization and the gas metallicity that are now within the photometric errors, while on the other hand, a wider distribution of colour difference values for the AGN prescriptions and dust attenuation laws.
+This leads, on one hand, to the mitigation of the effects of some of the components, for instance the prescription for the gas ionisation and the gas metallicity that have now most of the galaxies within the photometric errors, while on the other hand, a wider distribution of colour difference values for the AGN prescriptions and dust attenuation laws.
 The P-$\beta$+ observed-frame colours follow the trends of the main drivers of the colour changes, namely the dust attenuation and the AGN prescription.
 In particular, all the distributions are biased towards bluer colours with respect to the fiducial case.

 Concerning the dust attenuation, the distribution of colour differences for the \cite{Calzetti2000} attenuation law is moved towards bluer colours than the fiducial case.
 The median value of the distributions is beyond the median photometric errors for all the optical colours, while it is within the errors for the near-infrared ones.
-The 84th - 16th percentile values are instead all beyond the errors except for the $H-K_s$ colour.
+The 84th-16th percentile values are instead all beyond the errors except for the $H-K_s$ colour.
 For the \cite{Cardelli1989} MW dust attenuation prescription, we have a similar, but mitigated behaviour.
 The median value of the distributions are outside the median COSMOS2020 errors for the $u-g$ and the $g-r$ colours, while they are within the errors for the other redder colours.
-The 84th - 16th percentile values are instead wider than the errors only up to the $Z-Y$ colour.
+The 84th-16th percentile values are instead wider than the errors only up to the $Z-Y$ colour.